 - Complex (transactions, marketplace, SaaS with multiple data entities) → Supabase

-How soon do I need analytics?
+How soon do I need reliable reporting?

 - Not for 12 months → Firebase